 The IPM is a valuable reference for professional pilots, managers, regulators, student IFR pilots and ATC.
 It is especially valuable for check pilots and instructors who need very accurate knowledge to pass on to their candidates and students.
-For student pilots, the IPM Workbook should be used in conjunction with the IPM for best retention of the material and some practical IFR exercises.
-The IPM Workbook will be available soon.

 As the author, Aerosolutions has been approved by the publisher, Aviation Publishers Ltd to offer the IPM at the discount price of $75.
 Please fill out the form in the sidebar (or the bottom of this page if on a mobile device) to purchase your copy of the IPM.